Zaltu/personax-lua-src/README.md

 # Building the Test Suites
 OH BOY HERE WE GO
 I can only half blame C++ for this since all these problems come more from using LuaJIT over Lua than any actual code issue.
-Note that this is all about just building the test suites, not the full program, since that part is largely more handled by UE and it's configuration.
+Note that this is all about just building the test suites, not the full program, since that part is largely more handled by the game engine and it's configuration.
 Provided in the repo are the vscode tasks required to build the program.
 The command being:

 `g++ -std=c++11 -o processEvent.exe -I/usr/local/include/luajit-2.0 controller/testsuite.cpp -Wl,/usr/local/lib/libluajit-5.1.so -Wl,-rpath='/usr/local/lib/' -ldl`
 - `std=c++11`: is required for stuff.
-It should probably be C++17 anyway (or whatever the latest is), but the "real" c++ dependencies are handled by the UE release, so this is purely to support the cobbled-together C++ parts of the tests, most of which will not be anything like the real game implementation.
+It should probably be C++17 anyway (or whatever the latest is), but the "real" c++ dependencies are handled by the game engine release, so this is purely to support the cobbled-together C++ parts of the tests, most of which will not be anything like the real game implementation.
 - `-I/usr/local/include/luajit-2.0`: Replace with the appropriate path, of course, but must point to the include files generated when building the required config of LuaJIT (as explained below)
 - `-Wl,/usr/local/lib/libluajit-5.1.so`: LuaJIT install does not necessarily put the libraries in the correct dynamic linked paths (check with `ldconfig -v`).
 For linking the dynamic library on compile time, we need to specify the exact path of the LuaJIT dynamic library generated when building with GCC.
 - `-Wl,-rpath='/usr/local/lib/'`: Set the required path to the libraries dynamically loaded by LuaJIT during runtime.
 I was under the impression that the so.2 and so.2.0.5 generated were all symlinks to each other, but apparently that can't be the case since nothing will run without access to all of them.